Stampede at soy procurement centre in Nirmal injures 10 women

 Ten women were injured, including two who sustained leg fractures, in a stampede during token distribution for soybean procurement at a PACS in Nirmal’s Kubheer mandal.
 Farmers blamed officials for poor crowd management and lack of safety arrangements.

-Nirmal: Ten women were injured, including two who suffered leg fractures, in a stampede that occurred during the distribution of tokens for soybean procurement at the Primary Agriculture Cooperative Society in Kubheer mandal on Saturday.
+Nirmal: Ten women were injured, including two who suffered leg fractures, in a stampede that occurred during the distribution of tokens for soybean procurement at the Primary Agriculture Cooperative Society in Kubheer mandal on Saturday, exposing the apathy of officials in making elaborate arrangements for the process.

-Since morning, a large number of farmers, including men and women, had formed long queues to sell their soybean produce at the centre.
-The situation turned chaotic as they jostled for tokens, leading to the stampede.
+Since 2 am, around 2,000 farmers from several parts of this mandal, including men and women, had formed long queues to sell their soybean produce at the centre.
+The situation turned chaotic as they jostled for tokens, leading to the stampede in the afternoon.
+A few policemen who were present at the centre could not control the farmers.

-Farmers expressed anger over the lack of crowd management and accused officials of negligence.
+The farmers expressed anger over the lack of crowd management and accused officials of negligence.
 They said no barricades or precautionary measures were in place to control the rush.
+Alleging poor planning, they pointed out that multiple counters were not set up for distributing the tokens.